 Since my days in undergrad, I’ve maintained a great relationship with Ann Arbor Guitars.
 I can’t recommend them enough for the great work they do.
 It is not my intention to take a stance on whether I agree or disagree with any of their political views, nor is it my intention to comment on the appropriateness of the joke.
 Here is my review of Ann Arbor Guitars:

-How dare they?
-I’m extremely outraged.
-A few years ago, all I wanted was to restore an old Kalamazoo archtop.
-The guys here had the audacity to transform that guitar from barely a playable hunk of wood into a tone slinging, angel singing, face splitting, existential crisis causing, soul melting, work of art.
+A few years ago, all I was looking to restore an old Kalamazoo archtop.
+The guys I met at Ann Arbor Guitars were able to transform that guitar from a barely playable hunk of wood into a tone slinging work of art.
 I couldn’t believe it.

 The guys here are also extremely efficient in their work.
 Not only do you get top notch quality attention that your baby deserves, but you’ll get it back as fast as possible, often same day.
 Guitar Center and other big chains may be able to accomplish this too, but at nowhere near the quality level of Ann Arbor Guitars.
 Sure, other places might be a little cheaper too, but after my experiences with GC techs, the only people I think would trust them are probably also people who’ve given Ann Arbor Guitars a 1 star rating without even visiting them.
 HA!
 Look, a joke, I can make one too.
 But I digress, the pricing at Ann Arbor Guitars is completely fair, but they definitely do as much as they can to reduce costs for the customer without cutting corners.
 For example, yesterday my strat needed some bridge work and since I was already getting a setup, the strings were coming off anyway so we could shave a couple bucks off the final cost of labor.
 Which leads me into my final point.